hapijs/hapi/docs/Reference.md

 #### `request.setUrl(url)`

-Avilable only in `'onRequest'` extension methods.
-Allows changing the request URI before the router begins processing the request.
+_Avilable only in `'onRequest'` extension methods._

+ Changes the request URI before the router begins processing the request where:
+ - `url` - the new request path value.

 ```javascript
 var Hapi = require('hapi');